What is the alcohol content of vinegar? What should I use instead?

 My guy has been sober for sixteen years and prefers that there is no alcohol in the foods that I make.
 I do use extracts but never heavily.
 I have avoided the wine/champagne vinegars, but I wonder about balsamic vinegar and the alcohol content.
 I would love to know what to use to make up for the lack of wine vinegar.
 Some recipes I feel I can interchange, but I really wonder about something like gazpacho, where the flavor is really needed.

 Dr. Gourmet Says...

 There are traces of alcohol in vinegar but a very small amount.
 Wine vinegars such as red or white wine and balsamic vinegar do start with a dilute wine which is then fermented.
-Instead of the bacteria fermenting sugars as happens when the wine is made bacteria from the acetobacter family use the alcohol in the fermentation process.
-Most of the alcohol is used up and much like the extracts you are using there may be traces of ethanol remaining.
-It's not likely to be very much -- on the order of 2% or so.
+Instead of the bacteria fermenting sugars, as happens when the wine is made, bacteria from the acetobacter family use the alcohol in the fermentation process.
+Most of the alcohol is used up, and much like the extracts you are using, there may be traces of ethanol remaining.
+It's not likely to be very much - on the order of 2% or so.
 Consequently, using a tablespoon of white wine vinegar might have a drop of alcohol in it.

 If you feel that you don't want to use white wine vinegar, substituting with another acid might be a good choice.
 Lemon juice or lime juice could be a good choice (the lime juice would be especially good with the gazpacho).
-If you want a softer citrus choice, using Meyer lemons or even grapefruit can be a good choice.
+If you want a softer citrus note, using Meyer lemons or even grapefruit can be a good choice.

 Thanks for writing.